World Intellectual Property Organization: Global Innovation Index

 The Global Innovation Index is an annual ranking of countries by their capacity for, and success in, innovation, published by the World Intellectual Property Organization.
 It was started in 2007 by INSEAD and World Business, a British magazine.
 Until 2021 it was published by WIPO, in partnership with Cornell University, INSEAD, and other organisations and institutions,.
 It is based on both subjective and objective data derived from several sources, including the International Telecommunication Union, the World Bank and the World Economic Forum.

+World Intellectual Property Report

+The World Intellectual Property Report is a biennial analytical publication by WIPO, first published in 2011.
+Each report examines a different theme, focusing on trends in a particular area of intellectual property and innovation.
+The report uses macroeconomic analysis and includes case studies to examine the role of intellectual property and other intangibles in the global economy.